 Morning: Todays ride will be the longest but most rewarding of all.
 We'll head to White Haven, PA to ride the scenic Lehigh Gorge Trail.
 Along the way we’ll be rewarded with stunning views of the Lehigh Gorge, waterfalls, and forested hillsides.
 This beautiful ride was rated as one of the best rides in the state/region and the park is known for hiking, bicycling, and white water rafting.

 Lunch: We’ll enjoy our picnic lunch that we packed earlier near a scenic waterfall.

 Afternoon: Our ride will end at the historic town of Jim Thorpe.
 The small town, nicknamed "Switzerland of America", is known for its picturesque scenery nestled between the mountains occupying both sides of the Lehigh River.
 We'll have some free time in Jim Thorpe, allowing everyone an opportunity to spend some time exploring the town on your own or to buy a snack or some delicious ice cream (bring a few dollars just in case).
+We will finish our time in Jim Thorpe by taking part in a "Mystery" field trip.
 The vans will then pick us up and we will ride back to the Inn with some time to freshen up before dinner.